Korea, Colombia and Panama FTA Outcomes

 One plausible explanation for the drop in U.S. exports to Korea since the FTA went into effect is that Korea has once again been undervaluing its currency, the won.
 As critics of the Korea FTA warned before its passage, an undervalued won could effectively cancel the FTA’s tariff cuts on U.S. exports and thus the FTA’s promised gains in U.S. market access in Korea, which were sold to the members of Congress and the U.S. public as the key benefit of the deal.
 Although Korea is one of only three countries that have ever been formally listed by the Treasury Department as a currency manipulator, the Korea FTA includes no provision to address currency manipulation.15

 In May 2012, two months after the Korea FTA went into effect, the Treasury Department’s “Report to Congress on International Economic and Exchange Rate Policies” noted, “The Korean authorities continue to intervene in the foreign exchange market, and the won remains weak compared to its pre-crisis levels.”16 In September 2012, the International Monetary Fund reported that that Korea’s real effective exchange rate remains 20 percent below where it stood in the pre-crisis years of 2005-2008.17 Under the Korea FTA, the won has depreciated even below the low pre-FTA levels.
-During the months in which the FTA has been in effect, the won’s average value in comparison to the dollar has been about 1 percent lower than during the comparable period in the previous year.18
+During the months in which the FTA has been in effect, the won’s average value in comparison to the dollar has been about 1 percent lower than during the comparable period in the previous year.18 The most recent trend has been one of increasing won depreciation.
+In its April 2013 report on exchange rate policies, the Treasury Department stated, "The won depreciated by 6.9 percent against the dollar in 2013 through early April."19

 During NAFTA, U.S. exporters and members of Congress were also given lists of tariff cuts for specific commodities as evidence of new market access that would result from NAFTA.
 Yet, the effect of the tariff cuts was eliminated when Mexico devalued the peso by 50 percent shortly after NAFTA went into effect.
 Due to the peso devaluation, U.S. products became much more expensive for Mexican consumers, and U.S. agricultural exports suffered.
 Members of Congress have expressed concern that if the won continues following a downward trajectory, so will U.S. exports.
 In a September 2012 letter to Treasury Secretary Tim Geithner and U.S. Trade Representative Ron Kirk, Congressman Mike Michaud (D-Maine), Chairman of the House Trade Working Group, stated:

 “I am writing to express concern about Korea’s ongoing intervention in its currency and its impact on U.S. businesses and workers, particularly now that the Korea-U.S. Free Trade Agreement (FTA) has been implemented.
 The undervaluation of the won already gives Korean exports a competitive advantage over U.S.-made goods, and if left unchecked it will neutralize Korean tariff reductions included in the agreement.
-Unfortunately, the FTA does not provide any protection for U.S. companies against a manipulated won…"19
+Unfortunately, the FTA does not provide any protection for U.S. companies against a manipulated won…"20

 U.S. Meat Exports Go Bad under the Korea FTA

 The Obama administration promised that U.S. exports of meat would rise particularly swiftly under the Korea FTA, thanks to the deal’s tariff reductions on beef, pork and poultry.
-For example, in a factsheet used to promote the FTA, the White House claimed: “Tariff eliminations on Korea’s existing 40 percent tariff will further boost beef exports, saving an estimated $1,300 per ton of beef imported to Korea – savings that would total $90 million annually for U.S. beef producers at current sales levels.”20
+For example, in a factsheet used to promote the FTA, the White House claimed: “Tariff eliminations on Korea’s existing 40 percent tariff will further boost beef exports, saving an estimated $1,300 per ton of beef imported to Korea – savings that would total $90 million annually for U.S. beef producers at current sales levels.”21

 And Now, the TPP: A NAFTA Expansion to 10 Asian and Latin American Nations?